TTitcombe/DQN/README.md

 We have an example script which trains a model on the CartPoleSwingUp environment (this requires gym <= 0.9.4).
 Run `python -m examples.cartpoleswingup_linear` in the top-level directory.

+(To run Box2D environments, I used [this Docker container](https://github.com/TTitcombe/docker_openai_gym) - check it out if you are also having problems installing Gym)

 ## Results
 The best models trained on each env are present in `results/models/`.
 There you will find the saved pytorch model as a `.pth` file and